Skip to content

 cjshopt set-history-max <number|default|status>

-• Provide a number between 0 and 5000 (0 disables history persistence entirely)
+• Provide any non-negative number (0 disables history persistence entirely)

 • Use status (or --status) to display the current setting